Understanding the correct muscles to use when doing kegel exercises can be a little confusing when you first start.

 If you find yourself unable to totally stop yourself urinating then it may be that the muscles just aren’t well developed at the moment.
 Don’t worry though – as long as you find that the flow reduces, you’re probably using the correct muscles.

 When first doing this, you may find it useful to start and stop the flow of urine several times until you gain an understanding of which muscles to use.

 Please note that stopping the flow of urine is something you only need to do once or twice to get an idea of which muscle to use.
-Don’t try doing it every time you go to the toilet, as this isn’t recommended by Urologists as safe to do long-term.
+Don’t do it every time you go to the toilet, as this isn’t recommended by Urologists as safe to do long-term.

 2. Finding the muscles manually

 The second technique is to feel the pelvic floor with your fingers while lying on your back.
 Lie down, raise your knees and then use a couple of fingers to push gently onto your perineum – the area of skin between your testicles and anus.

 If you then try to squeeze the muscles you would if stopping yourself peeing you should feel contractions under your fingers.
 You can experiment by trying to squeeze whichever muscles you can in that area until you’re able to feel those contractions.

 Understanding the different muscles used

 There are 3 main muscles of the pelvic floor which are targeted by kegels and reverse kegels.
 They all have different roles, but are also connected in a sort of pelvic floor hammock of muscles.
 So trying to exercise one muscle specifically will also work the others to a certain extent.